 Frequently Asked Questions

-These questions and answers are intended to help you understand the issues associated with undergraduate academic integrity in your courses, your responsibilities and the expectations of your instructors.
+These questions and answers are intended to help you understand the issues associated with undergraduate academic integrity in your courses, your responsibilities, and the expectations of your instructors.

 Send additional questions to UGSintegrity@clemson.edu.

 I want to use a paper I wrote last year for an assignment in a class this semester.
 That’s not plagiarism since I’m using my own work right?

 Unless you have explicit approval from your instructor that it's okay to re-use your paper, this is in fact plagiarism.
 Ask your instructor what the rules would be for you to use your older paper.
 Remember that in your new class, the idea is for you to create something based on what you're learning now.
-This will definitely alter the nature of the paper you create.
+This will alter the nature of the paper you create.
 Most instructors will allow the use of previous sources, but typically want you to do completely new work for their class.
-Get their permission first.
+Get permission first.

 I always paraphrase stuff from my sources.
 Why am I being charged with plagiarism?